Free lookup — no account required

 Is contractor license lookup free?

 Yes — single license lookups on TrackMyVendor are completely free with no account required.
-You can verify status, expiration date, and license holder for any Texas (TDLR), Florida (DBPR), or California (CSLB) contractor license at no cost.
+You can verify status, expiration date, and license holder for any Texas (TDLR), Florida (DBPR), California (CSLB), Washington (L&I), or Oregon contractor license at no cost.
 For ongoing monitoring and alerts across a full roster, a free account lets you track up to 25 vendors.

 What is a TDLR license in Texas?